alexhaydock/alexhaydock.github.io/_posts/2020-01-14-docker-privilege-escalation.md

 But it gets worse.
 In those three weeks, I kept building on this playbook; tweaking it, adding roles, adding tasks, and, crucially, deploying it to production systems... and tweaking it, and building upon it, and deploying it some more.
 Until -- as I realised with a rush of horror -- I had pushed this broken change to almost every system I manage.

 For readers who have never met me in real life -- and have thus been spared the chore of hearing long rants about how amazing Docker is and how everything should be in containers -- I feel like it might be much needed context to explain that I _love_ containers.
 I love the idea of stateless, idempotent systems and infrastructure as code that makes scaling up and down a dream and migration nearly effortless.
 So I end up running pretty much _everything_ in containers.
 Normally, this works like a dream.
 But today it had been my downfall.
-Basically all of my systems use containers, so basically all of my systems were targeted by this playbook.
+Basically all of my systems use containers, so basically all of my systems had been targeted by this playbook.
 Indeed, the only system which had been spared from the broken config push was a single lonely Raspberry Pi connected to my stereo that does nothing but play music.

 Okay, no problem.
 We can still fix this.
 We might not be able to use `sudo`, but we can still `su` to `root` with the root password and sort everything back out, right?